RichaPujara/Portfolio/README.md

 ## 1. Purpose:

    Currently this website is built as a part of an assignment for my Diploma in I.T. course.
-The purpose of the website is to showcase my learning to my educators and fellow developers.
-I intend to keep it updated in future and use it to showcase my skills and abilities to outer world and prospective employer/client.
+The purpose of the website is to showcase my learning to the educators and fellow developers.
+I intend to keep it updated in future and use it to showcase my skills and abilities to outer world, prospective employers looking to engage a developer and/or IT professional and prospective clients.

 ## 2. Functionality/features: